-- (a) Signing an entity filing is an affirmation under the penalties of perjury that the facts stated in the filing are true in all material respects. - (b) Any record filed under this [act] may be signed by an agent.
-Whenever this [act] requires a particular individual to sign an entity filing and the individual is deceased or incompetent, the filing may be signed by a personal representative of the individual on behalf of the individual.

-(c) A person that signs a record as an agent or legal representative thereby affirms as a fact that the person is authorized to sign the record.
+- (a) Signing an entity filing is an affirmation under the penalties of perjury that the facts stated in the filing are true in all material respects. - (b) A record filed under this [act] may be signed by an agent.
+Whenever this [act] requires a particular individual to sign an entity filing and the individual is deceased or incompetent, the filing may be signed by a legal representative of the individual. - (c) A person that signs a record as an agent or legal representative affirms as a fact that the person is authorized to sign the record.